IBM-Bluemix-Docs/ComposeForScyllaDB/dashboard-overview.md

 ### Foundation Endpoint

-The foundation endpoint is composed of the region the service resides in and the service instance ID.
+The foundation endpoint is composed of the region the service is deployed in and the service instance ID.
 It is at the start of every endpoint.

 ### Deployment ID